AdamSturge/Engine-Blog/pages/mydoc/mydoc_explicit_euler.md

 v \approx \frac{x_{f} - x_{i}}{h}
 \\]

-I've purposfully just written $$v$$ on the left hand side of the equation to highlight that we have a choise to make.
+I've purposfully just written $$v$$ on the left hand side of the equation to highlight that we have a choice to make.
 The true velocity is defined at an instant in time, that's what it means to be a derivative.
 However after we've discretized time we have to choose at what moment this approximation is used, $$t$$ or $$t+h$$.
 After all since $$h \to 0$$ we could have just as easily written $$v(t+h)$$ on the left hand side of our definition of derivative.